 Solicitor, Clinical Negligence

-I graduated from Nottingham Trent University in 2007 with a 2:1 in Law (sandwich) LLB (Hons) completing a year in practice at a local firm in their Personal Injury Department dealing mainly with group action work.
-I attended the College of Law in York (now the University of Law) to undertake my legal practice course.
+Samantha, who is from Hull, graduated from Nottingham Trent University in 2007 after completing a year in practice at a local firm within their personal injury department dealing mainly with group action litigation.
+She attended the College of Law York (now the University of Law) to undertake her legal practice course.

-I initially worked at a local firm from 2007 within their Personal Injury Department as a legal assistant and later in the Clinical Negligence Department where I qualified as a solicitor in 2013.
-I joined Hudgell solicitors in 2015.
+Samantha initially worked at a local firm from 2007 within its personal injury department as a legal assistant and later in the clinical negligence department where she qualified as a solicitor in 2013.
+She joined Hudgell Solicitors in 2015.

-The first significant case involved a claim for an alleged delay in diagnosing a grade 2 large frontal meningioma, which caused a loss of vision.
+I successfully settled a case pre-trial involving a claim for an alleged delay in diagnosing a grade 2 large frontal meningioma, which caused a loss of vision.

-It was the Claimant’s case that he suffered total loss of vision in his left eye with no perception to light and damage to his right optic nerve, but for the delay would have retained acuity of 6/9 to 6/12 in the left eye and retained binocular vision and suffered no deterioration in the right.
-He suffered a psychological impact and we obtained supportive reports which claimed, care, occupational therapy, psychological treatment, accommodation needs and he had a loss of earnings claim also.
+The client suffered a total loss of vision in his left eye with no perception to light and damage to his right optic nerve.
+In addition, he suffered a psychological impact.
+A number of supportive reports were obtained which claimed care, occupational therapy, psychological treatment, accommodation needs, in addition to a loss of earnings claim.

-Life expectancy as a result of the tumour was argued at between 6- 10 years.
-The Defendant made very minimal admissions in terms of breach but denied causation.
+Life expectancy as a result of the tumour was argued at between 6-10 years.
+The defendant made very minimal admissions in terms of breach of duty and causation was denied.